csecht/count-and-size/README.md

 object sizes, and sample size mean and range, along with an annotated image file of labeled objects.
 Segmented objects can also be saved as individual image files.

-All modules can be executed on Linux, Windows, and macOS platforms. `size_it.py` is derived from the `contour_it.py` module of the opencv-contour-utils2 GitHub repository. `size_it_cs.py` is derived from `size_it.py`.
+All scripts can be executed on Linux, Windows, and macOS platforms. `size_it.py` is derived from the `contour_it.py` script of the opencv-contour-utils2 GitHub repository. `size_it_cs.py` is patterned after `size_it.py`.

 <sub>Project inspired by code from Adrian Rosebrock:
 https://pyimagesearch.com/2016/03/28/measuring-size-of-objects-in-an-image-with-opencv/